clareoneill/building-with-bootstrap/README.md

 ## What to complete before class
 * Download Sublime Text 2 or 3 (http://www.sublimetext.com/)
 * Have a modern browser installed on your laptop (Chrome or Firefox)
-* Download the workshop files
+* Download the workshop files (https://github.com/gdiminneapolis/building-with-bootstrap-project-files/archive/master.zip)

+## To edit the presentation files
+Install the node modules: `npm install`

+Clone the Reveal.js submodule:
+  1. `cd reveal.js`
+  1. `git submodule init`
+  1. `git submodule update`

+Start the server: `gulp serve`

+Run the build: `gulp watch`